vasveena/amazon-emr-ttt-workshop/docs/day3/emroneks/exercise.md

 ```

-You can now go to the EMR Web console.
+You can now go to the [EMR Web Console](https://us-east-1.console.aws.amazon.com/elasticmapreduce/home?region=us-east-1#) (Right click -> Open Link in New Tab).
 On the bottom left side pane, you will be able to see the "EMR on EKS" section.
 Click on Virtual clusters.
 You can see the two EMR on EKS virtual clusters created for EC2 and Fargate namespaces respectively.
 Virtual clusters do not run any resources.

 ![ee - 5](images/ee-5.png)

 ### Build the Cloud9 workspace

 We will use Cloud9 to observe Kubernetes dashboards.
-Go to the Cloud9 Web Console -> Create environment.
+Go to the [Cloud9 Web Console](https://us-east-1.console.aws.amazon.com/cloud9/home/product) (Right click -> Open Link in New Tab) -> Create environment.

 ![ee - 6](images/ee-6.png)